digitalbazaar/did-method-key/README.md

 ### `use()`

-This method registers a multibase-multikey header and a key type handler and configures a driver to use a key type handler to handle data with that multibase-multikey header.
+This method registers a multibase-multikey header and a multibase-multikey deserializer and configures a driver to use a multibase-multikey deserializer to handle data using that multibase-multikey header.

 ```js
 import * as EcdsaMultikey from '@digitalbazaar/ecdsa-multikey';